MRU-CSIS-3512-202201-001/asg-01-instructions/FAQ.md

 > _A.
 You're sorting an array of movie objects, so the result should be a sorted array of movie objects._

-> _A.
-One of the Notes in RS4 says: "To populate the content for the 3 movies you choose, you'll have to dig through the movie-data.json file and do some copy and pasting."_

 #### Q.  For the 3 movies that are shown in the List/Matches section can they be movies we choose or do they have to be from `movie-data.json`?

 > _A.
 One of the Notes in RS4 says: "To populate the content for the 3 movies you choose, you'll have to dig through the movie-data.json file and do some copy and pasting."_